-EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 18th, between 8:00am-12:00pm.
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday after Fair between 8am and 12noon.
 CCAIS is not responsible for exhibits not picked up by set times.

 Youth entered in this department must be enrolled and in good standing with a Calhoun County registered Youth Club.
-The exhibits are judged according to the Dutch Grading Scale, this scale is noncompetitive and are awarded based on the completeness and the adherence to the project guidelines.
+The exhibits are judged according to the Dutch Grading Scale, this scale is noncompetitive and are awarded based on the completeness and adherence to the project guidelines.
 Projects are awarded an A, B, or C award.